rsvinekar/GoogleAnalytics_caseStudy/CaseStudy1.md

 4. Casual members use more round trips.
 However, members also utilize round trips, though lesser.
 This may indicate errand runs during work.

+## Share

+Make a presentation of the data above with the above conclusions

+## Act

+1. Frequently used starting points for Casual users like station_id 13022 (Streeter Dr & Grand Ave) or 13300 (DuSable Lake Shore Dr & Monroe St ) should have campaigns targeted at regular users frequenting these stations

+2. Casual users who may use rides for daily commute should be made aware of the benefits of membership, and easy way to obtain the same

+3. Weekday casual users should be made aware of the benefits of membership